gjohns03/AT-Web/at_web_offering/develop.md

 ##AT Web Support

 1. Reguest demo site by submitting a ticket assigned to the Drupal Team with (Site Name, Department Code, Domain name request)
+2. Enable AT required modules/AT Feature
 3. inject AT CSS
 4. inject AT JS if applicable (not needed yet)
 5. configure CKEditor
 6. create login redirect to keep users out of administrative view
 7. Use AT Base Demo site or features for approved views

+###Enable AT Modules
+1. CSS Injector,

 ###Import Default AT CSS